-Fellows are considered half-time attending faculty and are expected to work an average of 20 clinical hours per week in the emergency department divided among the St. Luke’s and West sites.
-Compensation for the Simulation Fellow includes a competitive salary based on half-time attending status.
+Fellows work clinically as half-time attending faculty and average 20 clinical hours per week (900 hours per year) in the Emergency Department at Mount Sinai West and Mount Sinai Morningside.
+Compensation for the Simulation Fellow includes a competitive salary and benefits based on half-time attending status.
 In addition to fellowship-related activities, the clinical duties will allow for enhancement of professional skills.

 - Independent and didactic training in the history and theoretical basis of simulation in medical education.